 The Earth's core

 In the core the Earth's magnetic field is generated due to the convection currents of the outer core that is melted around the inner core, which is solid.
 It has very high temperatures that are around 5000-6000 degree centigrade and pressures equivalent to one to three million atmosphere.
+It also influences how these layers are distributed, and is essential to understanding the Earth's temperature.

 The earth's core is made up mainly of iron, with 5-10% nickel and a lower proportion of sulfur, silicon and oxygen.
 The tests that help to know the knowledge of the composition of the nucleus are: